Choice of repairer car insurance

 Choice of repairer car insurance gives you control over the repair process but the insurer's preferred network can be more convenient.

-Many car insurance providers have a preferred network of repairers they use to fix your vehicle if it has been in an accident.
+• Most car insurance providers have a preferred network of repairers they use to fix your vehicle.

 What is choice of repairer in car insurance?